Run AI On Your Laptop for FREE — Private, Offline, No GPU (Full Guide)

 01

-Start with this video's job: Turn Run AI On Your Laptop for FREE into a working note from the transcript anchors: 0:00 sets up Your laptop can run an AI that writes real code.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Start with this video's job: This guide shows how to run a capable coding AI entirely on a normal laptop with Ollama — free, private, and offline — by mastering the three numbers that matter: model memory footprint (about half a GB per billion parameters), Q4 quantization (a ~70% shrink), and context-window headroom.
+Treat "Task" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:00, where the video says: “Your laptop can run an AI that writes real code.
 Completely free, completely private, with no internet, no subscription, and nothing ever leaving your machine.
 But, almost everyone who tries it picks the wrong model, watches it crawl,...”

 02

-Use "Source" to locate the part of the creative automation workflow the video is demonstrating.
+Use "Hardware" to locate the part of the local model/runtime mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 5:20, where the video says: “size plus the context plus a little for your system.
 As long as that total stays under your machine's memory you are golden.
 Here's the cheat sheet version.
 On 8 GB, run a three to four billion model...”

 03